Sanjar al-Jawli: Architectural legacy

 During his governorship of Palestine, al-Jawli embarked on a series of architectural projects, particularly in his capital Gaza but in the interior towns as well.
 He also constructed several buildings in Cairo where he lived towards the end of his life.

 Along Saliba Street in Medieval Cairo near the Mosque of Ibn Tulun, al-Jawli founded the Khanqah wa Madrasa Salar wa Sanjar al-Jawli in 1304.
 The extensive complex, which was designed in an Aleppine architectural style, served as a mosque, a madrasa for the Shafi'i madhab, a khanqah for the Sufi community and a joint mausoleum for al-Jawli and his longtime friend Sayf al-Din Salar.
 Al-Jawli had Salar's tomb built larger and more ornate than his own as a testament to his respect for Salar.

 In Gaza, al-Jawli ordered the construction of Masjid al-Hilweh (the Beautiful Mosque) which was later destroyed.
 Following its destruction, the inscription entailing the history of the mosque and its founder was transferred to the Sham'ah Mosque located in another part of the city.
 Prior to his governorship, the Mongols had destroyed the Great Mosque of Gaza during their brief invasion in 1260.
 In 1318 al-Jawli commissioned the Great Mosque's reconstruction and endowed in his name and al-Nasir Muhammad's.
-In 1320 he had the Hamam al-Malih built in Gaza's Zeitoun Quarter and today it serves as the only operating Turkish bath in the city.
+In 1320 he had the Hamam al-Malih built in Gaza's Zeitoun Quarter and today it serves as the only operating hammam (bathhouse) in the city.
 Other works include the construction of a madrasa (Islamic law school) for the Shafi'i madh'hab, a khan (caravansary) and a maristan (hospital.)
 The latter was endowed in the name of then-sultan al-Nasir Muhammad and a provision was made that the hospital should always be under the supervision of Gaza's governors.

 Al-Jawli undertook other building projects throughout Palestine.
 In Hebron, he built the Amir Sanjar al-Jawli Mosque, named after him, with a ceiling of "beautifully dressed stone" according to al-Maqrizi.
 In the coastal plain town of Qaqun al-Jawli ordered the construction of a large caravansary in 1315.
 In 1320 he founded the Jawliyya Madrasa in Jerusalem.
 Al-Jawli built a smaller caravansary at Qaryat al-Kathib, a stopping point between Jerusalem and Jericho, and at the forest of Arsuf an archway (qanatir) was constructed.
 At al-Hamra, near the town of Baysan, al-Jawli ordered the construction of Khan Salar ("Caravansary of Salar"), named in honor of his friend Salar, a former leader of the Mamluk army.